 A direct sequel to Resident Evil 7, Village follows Ethan Winters once more, as he and his wife Mia, try to start a new life in a remote Eastern European village.
 Shortly after they have a baby girl, Rose, things… go bad, and Ethan must set off to try and find his daughter.
 While RE7 alludes to the series’ history, Village actively brings back certain characters and also recreates a lot of the vibes that Resident Evil 4 is famous for.
 Village also brings in some more supernatural elements, as Ethan faces off against werewolves, vampires, and one particularly infamous large lady.

-As the most recent entry in the series, this entry is drop-dead gorgeous, and while it’s available on PS5 and Xbox Series X/S, it’s also set to arrive on Nintendo Switch with a cloud version launching on October 28.
+As the most recent entry in the series, this entry is drop-dead gorgeous, and it’s available on Nintendo Switch as a cloud version.
 As always, if you have a stable enough connection to run a cloud version, this could be an acceptable experience, but our experience with cloud versions leads us to recommend playing it elsewhere if you have the chance.
 We also suggest that you don’t play this unless you finish VII, but it’s not a deal breaker as the intro brings you up to speed fairly quickly.

 Alright, folks, that’s all we have for now, at least until a new Resident Evil game comes out, and with Capcom’s productivity, that day probably isn’t too far away.
-If you’re looking for something to play today, be sure to check out our list of the best Switch horror games to get your thrills just in time for Halloween.
+If you’re looking for something to play today, be sure to check out our list of the best horror games on Switch and mobile.